 Would I test positive for COVID-19 after receiving this vaccine?

 No, you will not test positive on nose, throat or saliva tests because of the vaccine.
 You may test positive on the blood test (antibody), but this is not the test that we use to determine if someone is currently sick with COVID-19.

 What are the short-term side effects of the COVID-19 vaccine?

 Individuals who receive a COVID-19 vaccine may experience mild to moderate side effects from the COVID-19 vaccine.
 Trials have shown the side effects typically occur at the site of the injection and do not last beyond a few days.

 The most common side effect caused by the vaccine includes pain at the site where the vaccine was given, which is in the arm.
 Other side effects may include a headache, fever, chills or muscle aches – especially after the second shot.

 What are the long-term side effects of the COVID-19 vaccine?

 We are not aware of long-term side effects of COVID-19 vaccines at this time.
 However, based on prior vaccine trials, we remain confident in recommending the COVID-19 vaccines.
 As we receive more data in the coming weeks and months, we will continue to share updated information.

-We will learn more in the coming weeks when vaccines will be available for the general population, including our patients.
-In the meantime, please continue to follow recommended safety precautions to help prevent the spread of COVID-19.
-According to the CDC, everyone should wear a mask in public settings and when around people who don’t live in your household, especially when other social distancing measures are difficult to maintain.
+Please continue to follow recommended safety precautions to help prevent the spread of COVID-19.
+According to the CDC, everyone should wear a mask in public settings and when around people who don't live in your household, especially when other social distancing measures are difficult to maintain.